microchip-pic-avr-examples/pic18f47q10-clc-gray-code-decoder-mplab/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Gray Code Decoder using Configurable Logic Cell(CLC) - MPLAB X Project
+# Gray Code Decoder using Configurable Logic Cell(CLC)

 This project demonstrate the uses of CLCs in real time applications.In this demo we will realize a Gray code decoder using CLCs.